Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Results

 \paragraph{Individual Differences} Finally, we examined whether navigation aids interacted with individual differences in spatial ability.
 Mixed-effects models tested interactions between navigation aid and spatial anxiety, sense of direction (\ac{SBSOD}), and multiple-object tracking capacity (\ac{MOT}).
 None of these traits significantly moderated the effectiveness of the navigation aids, suggesting that the relative advantage of Arrow over Minimap and Compass was consistent across participants.

-To further explore potential differences between participants, we conducted an exploratory subgroup analysis dividing participants into high and low performers based on a median split of overall navigation performance.
-A mixed-effects model revealed a significant interaction between navigation aid and performance group ($F(3,118.36)=4.00$, $p=.009$), indicating that the relative benefit of the aids differed between groups.
+To further explore potential differences between participants, we divided participants into high and low performers based on a median split of overall navigation performance.
+Descriptively, the performance gap between groups was largest in the Unaided condition and remained substantial for Compass and Minimap, whereas it was smaller under Arrow guidance (\cref{fig:results-ind-diff}).
+This exploratory pattern is consistent with the possibility that Arrow guidance may particularly benefit lower-performing participants, but it should be interpreted cautiously.

 Post-hoc comparisons showed that the performance gap between high and low performers was largest in the Unaided condition and remained substantial for Compass and Minimap.
-In contrast, the difference between groups was smaller when participants used the Arrow aid (\textbf{Figure~\ref{fig:results-ind-diff}}).
+In contrast, the difference between groups was smaller when participants used the Arrow aid (\cref{fig:results-ind-diff}).
 This exploratory subgroup pattern is consistent with the possibility that Arrow guidance may particularly benefit lower-performing participants, but it should be interpreted cautiously.